Hermes Agent: Free Self-Improving AI Agent (Native App Released)

 Provider or KeySetup Note

-Nous PortalOAuth login through hermes model or hermes setup --portal.
+Nous PortalOAuth login through hermes model, hermes portal, or hermes setup --portal.

 OpenAI CodexDevice code auth through hermes model.